 Though Duolingo enables you to learn a language for free, it is not the perfect method.
 Indeed, some people tell me that the pace does not fit them and that they wish they could go faster in their learning.
 I, myself, have experienced this while learning Arabic.
 During the first two months, everything seemed very easy and I got bored.

 Duolingo enables you to get better at languages, but what is the other side of the coin?
 Who is behind this app?
 Where does your data go?

 In Eco-Translation, Michael Cronin notices that, while using Duolingo, you help translate the Web for free.

 “Von Ahn wants to harness this collective computing power for translation by encouraging users to learn a second language through Duolingo.
 As learners progress, they will be invited to translate simple sentences at first before eventually being asked to translate sentences from live web pages.
 The harnessing of this collective translational power through advanced technology is Von Ahn’s answer to his initial question: ‘How can we get 100 million people translating the Web into every major language for free?’
 (Von Ahn 2011)”

-In other words, when you reach an advanced level, Duolingo uses your data to destroy the jobs of professional translators.
+I don’t know if it is true.
+These words on Duolingo are only Von Ahn’s opinion and I have no evidence that he tells the truth.
+If he is right, when you reach an advanced level, Duolingo uses your data to destroy the jobs of professional translators.

 You got it: Duolingo is an interesting way to learn a language.
 Sometimes, it offers you weird sentences, which enables you to make progress while having fun.
 However, as a language teacher and as a translator, I have some doubts about Duolingo’s effectiveness and ethics.
 Will you use this method?
 If you do, how will you use it?
 It’s up to you!